Ashutosh0602/NComp/README.md

 #### Compression

-To compress a Node.js project directory, execute the following command:
+To compress a Node.js project directory, execute the following command in the directory which has to be compressed:

 ```bash
 ncomp -c